 Dr. Oz suggests we "Give (frozen) Peas a Chance" Well yes Dr. Oz, as an elitist healthy eater, I do buy frozen vegetables and frozen berries too, but I do make sure they are organic.
 Am I so much better than everyone else?
 No. I am just not interested in the pesticides that are used in the old standard industrial choices.
 If you cannot get fresh organic produce, we know frozen is the next best thing.
 And yes, 'The Queen's Table Blog' always recommends reading the labels of every product, whether it is organic or not.
 If the label is a long list of additives, sodium, chemicals, MSG, sugars etc. you just do not buy it.
 Keep it simple when it comes to product ingredients is the rule.

 Dr Oz did not address the reason to skip the organic processed foods because some of the brands are fronts for multi-nationals like Kraft and Coca-Cola, or that the regulations on small farmers make the term organic a thorn in the side to some local sustainable operations.
 No Dr. Oz was just pushing and disseminating a divisive name-calling disinformation agenda, meant to confuse the public or keep them ignorant.
 So to address this just a wee bit...
 Do you realize how many Multi-nationals now hide behind organic/natural looking companies?
 There is much to learn about that situation.
 Here are a few processed food companies I would not purchase anything from, even when they are in the natural food stores, or on the organic section shelves.
-I would suggest you consider a boycott of these fake-out brands as well.
+I would suggest you consider a boycott of these fake-out brands below as well.
+Many are familiar names that have been bought out by the major players in the industrialized food and agriculture business.

 Ben and Jerrys